 What is light?
-In particular, what is light from sun?
-What may be your answer when you are suddenly confronted with such question?
-Surely it would not be a surprise if the question elicits a shocking, caught-in the-act, stammering realization to many persons.
+In particular, what is light from the sun?
+What may be your answer when you are suddenly confronted with such a question?
+Surely it would not be a surprise if the question elicits a shocking, caught-in-the-act, stammering realization to many persons.

 Oftentimes the automatic answer is the funny “Well, light is light!”
 But this answer should not be a surprise too.
 Light has always been there, and we live day after day without finding the necessity to know further what is light or what is the definition of light.

 Many of us may just say that it is something from the sun which makes dark undark, or makes us see things more clearly, or that which makes the day a day instead of night.

 It’s quite different in studying the science of crop production.
 To find ways to improve crop productivity, it is important to be able to acquire a sufficient understanding of photosynthesis, as well as other photo-processes.
 It means understanding also the different factors that will promote efficient photosynthesis.
 The root word ‘photo’ means light.

 Light performs a major function in plant growth and development.
 It is essential in the production of energy that sustains life through the process of photosynthesis.
 In addition, it influences or controls other plant growth processes such as the synthesis of the different photoreceptors (e.g. chlorophyll, other pigments), photomorphogenesis (organ formation and development), phototropism (plant response to unilateral light), photoperiodism, translocation, mineral absorption, and transpiration.

 To better understand these functions, it is necessary to acquire sufficient background on what is light including its various properties.

 Various sources provide many meanings or definitions of light.
 Here are some entries: